 Over the years, I have noticed a continuous deterioration in writing skills, not just among high school graduates but also those in the media.
 We’ve all noted grammatical blunders in newspapers and magazines, and we’ve seen it first hand on television news updates.
 (You know, the ‘Breaking News’ text).
-I’ve made plenty of them!
+I’ve made some myself, it’s like a slap in the face when you notice it.

-I recall working at a private college a few years ago.
-I was employed as a teacher’s assistant and on this particular day, the educator asked for help to support a male student.
+A few years ago I worked at a private college in a beautiful outback town.
+I was employed as a teacher’s assistant and on this particular day, the educator asked for my help to support a male student.

-The task – to write his English essay on Shakespeare’s Romeo and Juliet.
+The task was to guide him through writing an essay on Shakespeare’s Romeo and Juliet.
 After discussing the movie, he drafted his report.

 When I read the prose, I was flabbergasted to discover he had written it in text message format.
 Complete with U and LOL.